khorolets/workbench/README.md

 Open http://localhost:5000/page/index.html to see your "Hello world".
 If you are not familiar with *Jinja2* syntax you can visit the [official template designer documentation](http://jinja.pocoo.org/docs/2.9/templates/)

 ## Fake data
-*Workbench* includes the great library for generating fake data - [Elizabeth](https://github.com/lk-geimfari/elizabeth) by [@lk-geimfari](https://github.com/lk-geimfari).
+*Workbench* depends on the great library for generating fake data - [Elizabeth](https://github.com/lk-geimfari/elizabeth) by [@lk-geimfari](https://github.com/lk-geimfari).

 It is available for you on every page in `elizabeth` variable.

 Common usage example: